chocoearly44/ZapIt/README.md

 Download installer from the [releases][releases-url]

 ## Bug reporting
-If you encounter any bugs while using ZapIt please report them in the [Issues Section][issues-url] on GitHub Repository.
+If you encounter any bugs while using ZapIt, please report them in the [Issues Section][issues-url].

 ## Support
-You can receive additional support in a [Discussions Section][discussions-url] here on GitHub.
+You can receive additional support in a [Discussions Section][discussions-url].

 [contributors-shield]: https://img.shields.io/github/contributors/chocoearly44/ZapIt.svg?style=for-the-badge
 [forks-shield]: https://img.shields.io/github/forks/chocoearly44/ZapIt.svg?style=for-the-badge